gustavo-grieco/abdk-math-64.64-verification/README.md

 * Adapted the header for using foundry libs and remappings.
 * Commented properties without arguments.
 These are actually unit tests and will be converted to foundry tests.
 * Some small changes in the formatting.
-* Some auxiliry function such as `function most_significant_bits` will be replaced by loop-less equivalent code.
+* Some auxiliary function such as `most_significant_bits` will be replaced by loop-less equivalent code.

+## Oh, Just One More Thing

+If there is an emergency and some invariant does not hold, please [open an issue](https://github.com/gustavo-grieco/abdk-math-64.64-verification/issues) in our issue tracker (even verified ones, there is always a chance of a bug).
+For contact the author, please use [this form](https://forms.gle/V3jt7C2JQgZhoXfe9).